 XII.
 Questions and Problems

 Routine administrative questions should be addressed first to the Graduate Advisor and, next, to the Vice Chair for Graduate Studies.
-In addition, the graduate Vice Chair functions as informal ombudsman for graduate affairs.
+In addition, the Graduate Vice Chair functions as informal ombudsman for graduate affairs.
 Graduate students and faculty should bring all matters of concern to his or her attention.

 This handbook represents an effort to bring together information, university policy, department policy and the regular practices of successive Vice Chairs for Graduate Studies.
 However, students should be aware that these policies and practices can change (by vote of the Department or by decision of the Vice Chair, the GSC, the University Graduate Council or Graduate Dean, depending on the policy) and that the existence of this handbook does not represent a promise that they will not be subject to change.
 Often when university or department policies are changed, currently enrolled students are grandfathered into preexisting requirements.
 However, this is not always the case.
 Levels of the university above the department are particularly likely to enact sudden changes that affect all graduate students, and these changes in policy may contravene information in this Handbook.